 As for my own story, I think the following were the foundational changes that led me to be successful and that I continue to embrace today:

-Recovering from foot surgery –> finding group ex classes I love and embracing a variety of sports over the years (strength class, soccer, yoga, athletic conditioning)
+- Recovering from foot surgery –> finding group ex classes I love and embracing a variety of sports over the years (strength class, soccer, yoga, athletic conditioning).
+Move your body in all kinds of ways!

 Per the Squiggly Line Effect, your health isn’t a flat line that never changes.
 It must adapt with you as you go through ups (like having a baby) and downs as you find the balance between being super health-minded and living a great life that works for you.
 What is most important is that you have awareness of the connection between your habits and your health.